 These fish free sandwiches are made from mashed chickpeas, which create a flaked consistency somewhat similar to tuna.
-You can use store bought vegan mayo or make your own!
-Perfect for sandwiches, wraps, salad or on crackers.
+Vegan tuna is perfect in sandwiches, wraps or on crackers and is ready in 10 minutes or less!

-I was a really picky kid when it came to food, but one thing I always loved was tuna fish sandwiches.
+I was a really picky kid when it came to food, but one thing I would always eat was a tuna fish sandwich.
 I grew up eating it, whether it was at home from a can, or at Subway.

 NO!
 Not at all.
 It would be weird if it did.
 But it does have a wonderful, flaky, creamy texture and a pickly, savory flavor that I think you will fall in love with.
 And if you are new to giving up fish, it just might help you along.